bdd100k/bdd100k/doc/source/format.rst

 Object Detection
 ^^^^^^^^^^^^^^^^^^

-For object detection, 10 classes are evalued, they are:
+For object detection, 10 classes are evaluated.
+They are:
 ::

-    1: pedestrian
+    0: pedestrian
-    2: rider
+    1: rider
-    3: car
+    2: car
-    4: truck
+    3: truck
-    5: bus
+    4: bus
-    6: train
+    5: train
-    7: motorcycle
+    6: motorcycle
-    8: bicycle
+    7: bicycle
-    9: traffic light
+    8: traffic light
-    10: traffic sign
+    9: traffic sign

 Note that, the field `category_id` range from **1** instead of 0.